 - Spray cold water on the leaves to get rid of the pests.

 - Adding a few drops of dish soap to the water may also work.

 - If the pests remain, use an insecticidal soap.

-The plant may also suffer from rust, a fungal disease which sometimes affects woody plants.
+The plant may also suffer from Hibiscus rust, a fungal disease that sometimes affects woody plants.

 It’s caused by a fungal parasite and produces rust-colored spots on the leaves.

 Remove all infected parts of the plant using pruning shears.

 Spray the soil with water to help clear away any debris, especially if grown in the garden around other plants.

 If the rust remains, wait until late winter and trim the stems down to the ground.

 Scarlet hibiscus is a large perennial eventually reaches about 6’ feet tall, making it a good choice for the back border of a garden or courtyard.